flora0420/first-seed-proj/README.md

 _________________________________ test_version _________________________________
     def test_version():
         """test version."""
->       assert first_seed_prog.version
+>       assert first_seed_proj.version
-E       AttributeError: module 'first_seed_prog' has no attribute 'version'
+E       AttributeError: module 'first_seed_proj' has no attribute 'version'

 Fix the error in file `test_mode.py` and then push the changes;